augustss/verse-semantics/Book/docs/04_functions.md

 H:int->int = I:int => I*I
 ```

-### Function Variance
+### Types, Variance and Effects

-Function types follow specific subtyping rules based on **variance**:
+Function types follow specific subtyping rules based on *variance*:

-**Parameters are contravariant**: A function accepting more general types can substitute for one accepting specific types.
+- *Parameters are contravariant*: A function accepting more general types can substitute for one accepting specific types.

-**Returns are covariant**: A function returning more specific types can substitute for one returning general types.
+- *Returns are covariant*: A function returning more specific types can substitute for one returning general types.

 ```verse
 animal := class: